Duxford: History

 The village formed on the banks of the River Cam, a little below its emergence from the hills of north Essex.
 One of the more populous settlements in its hundred, it was split into two ecclesiastical parishes in medieval times until they were united in 1834.

-Originally known as Duxworth and listed as Dukeswrthe in the 10th century, and Dochesuuorde in the Domesday Book the village's name comes from "Worth (enclosure) of a man called Duc".
+Originally known as Duxworth and listed as Dukeswrthe in the 10th century, and Dochesuuorde in the Domesday Book of 1086, the village's name comes from "Worth (enclosure) of a man called Duc".

 Churches

 The village has two Grade I listed medieval parish churches, St John's Church and St Peter's Church.
 The two parishes were combined in 1874, services being held thereafter at St Peter's; St John's remained a chapel of ease and finally declared redundant.
 Still consecrated, it is now in the care of The Churches Conservation Trust.
 The churchyard has been cleared of headstones and is maintained by Duxford Parish Council.
 To the north of the village close to the Royston to Newmarket road lies Duxford Chapel, a 14th-century chantry chapel that was probably part of the Hospital of St John.
 St Peter's is part of a small group of churches along with St Mary Magdalene, Ickleton and St Mary & St John, Hinxton.
 They are known jointly as 'Hinkledux' and services are divided between the three parishes.
 St Peter's has a bell-ringing group and hosts a pre-school meet up for new parents known as Tiddlers.
-The current incumbent is Rev. Lydia Smith.
+The current rector is Rev. Lydia Smith.

 A Congregational chapel was built in the late 18th century and licensed in 1794, and at its peak in 1850 had a weekly congregation of 350.
-The chapel joined with other Congregational churches in uniting with the Presbyterian Church of England in 1972, and has been known as Duxford United Reformed Church since then.
+The chapel joined with other Congregational churches in uniting with the Presbyterian Church of England in 1972, and was known as Duxford United Reformed Church.
 It is listed Grade II.
 The final service was held here was in June 2019 and it was sold for conversion to residences in 2021.
 It is now two separate residences, one of which is an Air BnB for short-term lets.